NHSDigital/nhs-notify-web-cms/docs/pages/features/nhs-app-messages.md

 Banner notifications are short messages that appear on the lock screen of a recipient’s device.
 They show the recipient that there is an unopened message waiting in their NHS App inbox.

+When a user selects the banner notification, this opens their message in the NHS App.

 To protect recipients, banner notifications pushed by the NHS App do not include any of your message content.

 {% include components/image.html
     src="nhs-notify-nhs-app-banner-notification.svg"
-    alt="An image of two mobile devices side by side showing an example banner notification for both iPhone and Android devices pushed by the NHS App." caption="An example of a banner notification pushed to an iPhone and an Android device by the NHS App."
+    alt="An image of 2 mobile devices side by side showing an example banner notification for both iPhone and Android devices pushed by the NHS App." caption="An example of a banner notification pushed to an iPhone and an Android device by the NHS App."
 %}